dwave-examples/flow-shop-scheduling/README.md

 To minimize the last job end time.

 ### Constraints
-The nonlinear model represents the problem using only the job order for the machines.
-This is sufficient to construct feasible, compact solutions.
-In seeking a minimum, the model uses Ocean's [dwave-optimization](https://docs.dwavequantum.com/en/latest/ocean/api_ref_optimization/index.html) package's ``ListVariable`` to efficiently permutate the order of jobs.

-Typically, solver performance strongly depends on the size of the solution space for the modeled problem: models with smaller spaces of feasible solutions tend to perform better than ones with larger spaces.
-A powerful way to reduce the feasible-solutions space is by using variables that act as implicit constraints, such as the ``ListVariable`` symbol used here, where the order of jobs is a permutation of values.
-The ``max`` operation is used to extract the start time for each job, making sure that there's no overlap between jobs on machines.
-No other constraints are necessary.
+Typically, solver performance strongly depends on the size of the solution space for the modeled
+problem: models with smaller spaces of feasible solutions tend to perform better than ones with larger spaces.
+A powerful way to reduce the feasible solutions space is by using variables that act as implicit constraints.
+The NL solver has many variable types that allow for model construction to integrate constraints implicitly.
+In this problem example, both constraints are handled implicitly.

+#### Precedence Constraint
+The precedence constraint ensures that all tasks of a job are executed in the given order.

+This model uses the [dwave-optimization](https://docs.dwavequantum.com/en/latest/ocean/api_ref_optimization/index.html) ``ListVariable`` to efficiently permutate the order of jobs which prevents violation of this constraint, as the constraint is implicitly built into the model.

-As can be seen in the two examples below, switching the job order can improve the solution quality, corresponding to a shorter completion time (makespan).
+As can be seen in the two images below, switching the job order can improve the solution quality, corresponding to a shorter completion time (makespan).